auxellbs/splconline.github.io/index.md

 ---

 ### Your Vaccination Certificate on Your Phone
-*1 pm Fri 29th October, 12:30 pm Fri 12th November, 1 pm Wed 17th November, 8th December*
+*12:30 pm Tue 26th October, 12:30 pm Fri 12th November, 1 pm Wed 17th November, 8th December*
 You've had your COVID vaccination, and now you want to be able to substantiate it conveniently using your phone.
 This involves having your myGov & Medicare online accounts in order and available on your phone.
 Join this FREE 1-hour class to sort all of this out!

 *Bonus: If you're a Qantas Frequent Flyer, we will also help you claim the [1000 points Qantas awards to vaccinated members](https://www.qantas.com/au/en/frequent-flyer/member-offers/been-vaccinated-be-rewarded.html){:target="_blank"} and enter their lucky draw for a year's worth of free flights, Accor accommodation or BP fuel.*